 \subsection{The Duffing Oscillator}

-The Duffing oscillator is a second-order nonautonomous ODE governing amplitude of oscillations that are damped and sinusoidally forced.
+The Duffing oscillator is a second-order non-autonomous ODE governing the amplitude $A(t)$ of oscillations that are damped and sinusoidally forced.
 Different versions exist, but we choose

-with parameters $(\alpha,\beta,\gamma,\delta,\omega)=(1,-1,0.3,0.2,1)$.
-We numerically estimate the Lyapunov exponents on the chaotic attractor to be approximately $0.158$ and $-0.358$, which gives a local Lyapunov dimension of $d_L\approx1.441$. \citet{kuznetsov2020attractor} derive a rigorous bound on the Lyapunov dimension of the global attractor in the Duffing oscillator which, for these parameter values, gives a bound $d_L \leq 1.9910$.
-Note that we have not defined LEs or Lyapunov dimension for nonautonomous systems.
-This is straightforward to do, but instead we convert \cref{eq:duffing} to an autonomous system.
+with parameter values $(\alpha,\beta,\gamma,\delta,\omega)=(1,-1,0.3,0.2,1)$.
+Numerical integration gives a trajectory that apparently converges to a chaotic attractor.
+We numerically estimate the Lyapunov exponents on the chaotic attractor using ChaosTools.jl \citep{DynamicalSystems.jl-2018,DatserisParlitz2022}.
+This gives $\mu_1\approx0.158$ and $\mu_2\approx-0.358$, which imply a local Lyapunov dimension of roughly $1.441$. \citet{kuznetsov2020attractor} derived an analytical upper bound on the Lyapunov dimension $d_L$ of the global attractor, which gives $d_L \leq 1.9910$ at our parameter values.
+(In their notation, the present values are $\delta=0.1$, $\varepsilon=0.3$ and $\omega=1$.)
+Note that we have not defined LEs or Lyapunov dimension for non-autonomous systems, although it is straightforward to do so.
+Instead, we can reformulate~\cref{eq:duffing} as a first-order system whose right-hand side is autonomous and polynomial, so that the SOS methods of \cref{sec:sos} are directly applicable.

-The ODE \cref{eq:duffing} is not a polynomial system, as required for the formulations presented in \cref{sec:continuous}, but it can be transformed into a polynomial system by a standard trick (cf.\ \citet{parker2021study}).
-We let $x_1 = A$ and $x_2 = \dot{A}$, and we introduce $x_3=\sin{\omega t}$ and $x_4=\cos{\omega t}$.
+To obtain a first-order system from the ODE~\cref{eq:duffing} we let $x_1 = A$ and $x_2 = \ddt{}{A}$.
+To obtain an autonomous polynomial system, we employ a standard trick (e.g., as in \citet{parker2021study}) and let $x_3=\sin{\omega t}$ and $x_4=\cos{\omega t}$.
 Then the $x(t)$ vector evolves according to